mslinn/beth/README.md

 [![GitHub version](https://badge.fury.io/gh/mslinn%2Fbeth.svg)](https://badge.fury.io/gh/mslinn%2Fbeth)

 Beth is a command-line for Ethereum, like eth and geth, but written in Scala.
-Beth stands for "Better ETH".
+Beth stands for "Better ETH"; it features auto-completion and colored help information.

 ## Running the Program
 The `bin/run` Bash script assembles this project into a fat jar and runs it.